Esera Tuaolo

-Esera Tavai Tuaolo (born July 11, 1968), nicknamed "Mr. Aloha", is a former American professional football player.
-He was a defensive tackle in the National Football League (NFL) for 9 years.
+Esera Tavai Tuaolo (born July 11, 1968), nicknamed "Mr. Aloha", is an American former professional football player who was a defensive tackle for nine seasons in the National Football League (NFL).
+He played college football for the Oregon State Beavers.

 Football career

-He played college football at Oregon State University and was a member of the Pi Kappa Alpha fraternity.
+At Oregon State University, Tuaolo was a member of the Pi Kappa Alpha fraternity.
 He won the Morris Trophy in 1989, which is given to the best defensive lineman in the Pac-10.
 He was named Pac-10 Conference First-team twice and as a senior he was a finalist for the Lombardi Award and Outland Trophy.

 Tuaolo then had a successful career as a nose tackle in the NFL for nine seasons, playing for five NFL teams.
-The Green Bay Packers drafted him in the 1991 NFL Draft in the second round as the 35th overall pick.
-He played 20 games for the Green Bay Packers from 1991 to 1992, was the first rookie in Packer history to start all 16 games in a season, and was a member of the 1991 all-rookie team.
+The Green Bay Packers drafted him in the 1991 NFL draft in the second round as the 35th overall pick.
+He played 20 games for the Green Bay Packers from 1991 to 1992, was the first rookie in Packer history to start all 16 games in a season, and was a member of the 1991 All-Rookie team.
 Tuaolo then played 60 games for the Minnesota Vikings from 1992 to 1996; 6 games for the Jacksonville Jaguars in 1997; 13 games for the Atlanta Falcons in 1998; and 12 games for the Carolina Panthers in 1999.
-In his 9 year career he recorded 200 tackles, 12 sacks, and 1 interception, and, in 1998, won the NFC Championship with the Atlanta Falcons before losing in the Super Bowl to the Denver Broncos.
+In his 9-year career he recorded 200 tackles, 12 sacks, and 1 interception, and, in 1998, won the NFC Championship with the Atlanta Falcons before losing in the Super Bowl to the Denver Broncos.
 During that Super Bowl XXXIII, Tuaolo recorded the last tackle of football legend John Elway.